Bioko

 Bioko (/bi:'o:ko:/; /es/; Ëtulá a Ëri; historically known as Fernando Pó, /pt-pt/) (Note: Also Fernão do Pó (/pt-pt/), or Fernando Poo (/es/)) is an island of Equatorial Guinea.
 It is located 32 km south of the coast of Cameroon, and 160 km northwest of the northernmost part of mainland Equatorial Guinea.
-Malabo, on the north coast of the island, is the capital city of Equatorial Guinea.
+Malabo, on the north coast of the island, is the former capital city of Equatorial Guinea.
 Bioko's population was 335,048 at the 2015 census and it covers an area of 2017 km2, making it the fourth largest island in Africa (after Madagascar, Socotra and Tenerife).
 The island is part of the Cameroon line of volcanoes and is located off the Cameroon coast, in the Bight of Biafra portion of the Gulf of Guinea.
 Its geology is volcanic; its highest peak is Pico Basile at 3012 m.

 Etymology

 Bioko's native name is Ëtulá a Ëri in the Bube language.
 For nearly 500 years, the island was known as Fernando Pó (Fernando Pó; Fernando Poo), named for Portuguese navigator Fernão do Pó.
-Between 1973 and 1979 the island was named Macías Nguema Biyogo after the then-president of Equatorial Guinea.
+Between 1973 and 1979, the island was named Macías Nguema Biyogo after the then-president of Equatorial Guinea.
 The current name, Bioko, dates from 1979 and is in honour of politician Cristino Seriche Bioko.